 Free & fast

 Using money will be free (or cheap), and much quicker than today: essentially a frictionless way to transact, similar to how information is shared on the internet.
 In our view, Bitcoin provides the world with the best existing technology to achieve this outcome.
 Bitcoin could serve as a currency in itself, or as an underlying clearing mechanism.

 Decentralised & universal

 Successful financial platforms are likely to be decentralised and allow for permissionless innovation, which will also make it more universally accessible.
-Whether you’re a wealthy New Yorker or an unbanked villager, everyone will have access to the same financial platforms.
+Whether you’re a wealthy New Yorker or an unbanked villager, everyone will have access to the same platforms.
 Another reason we like Bitcoin.

-Financial experiences will be both personalised and contextual: everyone will not see or use their financial products in the same way, and products will provide relevant and situational content and functionality using geolocation, third party API’s etc.
+Financial experiences will be both personalised and contextual: everyone will not see or use their products in the same way.
+Products will provide relevant and situational content and functionality using geolocation, third-party API’s etc.

 The next generation of financial products and services will be built from the ground up and provide aggregated access to the best solutions, whether proprietary or integrated from other service providers.
 People will naturally choose to have all their financial needs met in one place, both because of trust and a matter of convenience.

-For example, if I regularly remit money, I will be prompted to send money to the same person at the same time of the month, and then I do, the product will make sure it is sent in the manner that is the cheapest and/or fastest, depending on the particular user’s preference.
-It might be sent using Bitcoin or another way, but as a user I will just trust the product that the execution is optimal for me.
+For example, if I regularly remit money, I will be prompted to send to the same person at the same time of the month.
+If I do, the product will make sure it's sent in the cheapest and/or fastest way possible.
+It might be sent using Bitcoin or another way.
+But as a user I will trust that the execution is optimal.

 Keep your eyes open for a bunch of great new Luno products launching soon that will give our customers their first taste of the future of finance.